 She has more determination in her pinkie than most people can muster in a lifetime.
 Missing a ton of school meant that she had some catching up to do but she didn’t let that stop her either.
 She went from being behind and needing extra tutoring to scoring top marks on her statewide standardized “End of Grade” testing.
 Sister missed only ONE single question this year!
 She stared in her first musical locally and started learning to play guitar and ballroom dance and ride a bike.
 She was able to come off needing oxygen 24/7 and relied less on her wheelchair now only using it for long distances or days that involve a lot of walking.

 But it wasn’t only Savannah’s life that improved.
 Our whole family has had more time and space to pursue our passions.
 More time for making memories and experiencing the great big world beyond the hospital walls.
-For me that meant starting Mom Abroad because I know how important time spent making memories and seeing the world together can be.
+For me, that meant starting Mom Abroad because I know how important time spent making memories and seeing the world together can be.
 The deep truth I learned all these years is that our days are precious not promised and that our time and energy should be focused on what’s truly important.

-For us this also meant selling our giant house and downsizing our square footage and with it our mortgage to free up more money to travel.
+For us, this also meant selling our giant house and downsizing our square footage and with it our mortgage to free up more money to travel.
 We traded “stuff” for experiences at every opportunity.
 Christmas morning has meant unwrapping an itinerary instead of new toys or gadgets.
-My husband let go of a powerful job that kept him away from us far too much and started another that offers a better work life balance.
+My husband let go of a powerful job that kept him away from us far too much and started another that offers a better work-life balance.
 I could go on and on about all the life changes these last few years have brought about but getting back to Savannah…

 My favorite thing to do leading up to birthdays is look back at photos from the previous year or two and seeing how much the kids have changed.
 What I see overwhelmingly in this season is an abundant joy.
-In image after image of Savannah in particular I see a testament to what it means to seize life and live the hell out of it.
+In image after image of Savannah, in particular, I see a testament to what it means to seize life and live the hell out of it.
 I’m filling this post with some of these images that make me smile from ear to ear…just like she does.

 Whether it’s zip-lining in Mexico or biking across the Golden Gate Bridge or climbing to the crown of the Statue of Liberty she’s been CELEBRATING life every single day.
 In every single new experience.
 In every single challenge met.

 Today I delight in celebrating Savannah.
 Her remarkable past, her blessed present and her limitless future.
 Her growth and achievements.
-Her strength and her courage.
+Her strength and courage.
 Today I CELEBRATE eleven years of having this smart, funny tenacious and ever so lovely young lady in our life and cheer with hope for many more birthdays to come.

 I want to invite YOU to celebrate Savannah with us today too… by giving the gift of LIFE by donating blood in her honor.
 More specifically, please donate plasma.
 Plasma is the clear straw-colored liquid portion of blood that is the critical material for producing the immunoglobulin treatment that’s completely turned her life around.